amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

   - `response_type`: Must be set as `code`
   - `client_id`: Issued when creating your application
   - `redirect_uri`: Must match one of the URIs provided when you registered your integration
-  - `scope`: A space-separated list of scopes being requested by your integration (see the "Understanding OAuth Scopes" section below)
+  - `scope`: Your integration requests this space-separated list of scopes (see the "Understanding OAuth Scopes" section below)
   - `state`: A unique string passed back to your integration upon completion
   - `nonce` (optional)